maxrmorrison/torchcrepe/README.md

 # Place the audio on the device you want CREPE to run on
 audio = audio.to( ... )

-# Here we'll use a 5 ms hop length
+# Here we'll use a 5 millisecond hop length
 hop_length = int(sr / 200.)

 # Provide a sensible frequency range for your domain (upper limit is 2006 Hz)